Hollyn

 Holly Marie Wilson (née Miller; born January 3, 1997), known by her stage name Hollyn, is an American pop singer and songwriter.
 Hollyn sings a mixture of pop & R&B. She was a contestant on American Idol during season 12, where she made it to the Hollywood rounds.
-She released her EP, Hollyn, in 2015, and the album One-Way Conversations in 2017 and Bye, Sad Girl, in 2019, both with Gotee Records.
+She released her EP, Hollyn, in 2015, and the album One-Way Conversations in 2017 and Bye, Sad Girl., in 2019, all with Gotee Records.
 Hollyn often collaborates with Gotee co-founder TobyMac.

+After parting ways with Gotee Records, Hollyn independently released her sophomore album, Holy Rebellion, in late 2021.
+In 2025 Hollyn was signed to Rodney Jerkins label, Alienz Alive, where she announced a four-part seasonal concept album anthology in partnership with Grammy-award winning production group Weathrman.
+The first album in the series, Theology of Beauty: Fall, arrived in September 2025.

 Early and personal life

 Hollyn was born Holly Marie Miller, on January 3, 1997, in Waverly, Ohio, to Jamie Drew Miller and Tammy Lynn Miller (née, Bales).
 She has one younger brother named Michael.
 On November 16, 2018, she got engaged to Dillon Wilson, young adults pastor at Oaks Church, Red Oak, Texas.
 The wedding took place on December 31, 2018.
 The couple welcomed a daughter, Jonas Lovey Wilson, on March 16, 2022.